digitalcredentials/wallet-attached-storage-spec/spec.md

 ### Specifying Access Policy With Space Link Sets

-To set access control policy for a space, use the `link` property.
+To set access control policy for a space, use the `linkset` property.

 Example (fetching a space's link set):